 Initially, you’ll earn 3 miles for every $1 spent.
 But after 11 qualifying meals, you’ll be promoted to VIP Member!
 What do VIP members receive?
 As a VIP, your earning rate increases to 5 miles per $1, plus you’ll have access to a special dining help line and even more participating restaurants.

 The only drawback to the AAdvantage Dining program is that smaller cities will have limited options.
-Currently, there are only a handful of participating restaurants in my area.
-But if you reside in places like Chicago, Miami, or New York City, the options are endless!
+Currently, there are only a handful of participating restaurants in my area, but if you reside in places like Chicago, Miami, or New York City, the options are endless!

 This program earns Loyalty Points at a rate of 1 point per eligible mile earned.